Ina Cronjé: Later career

-In 2018, Cronjé completed a Master of Laws, specialising in environmental law, at the University of KwaZulu-Natal.
-She was appointed chairperson of the board at Trade & Investment KwaZulu-Natal.
+Cronjé went back into legal practice after completing a 20-year tenure in the KZN legislature.
+In 2018, Cronjé obtained a Master of Laws degree in environmental law, at the University of KwaZulu-Natal.
+She was appointed the chair of the Trade & Investment KZN board in December 2014 and chaired a board meeting less than three weeks before her death.